Ben Hunt

-Benjamin Hunt (born 27 March 1990) is an Australian professional rugby league footballer who plays as a for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.
-He has also represented the Queensland Maroons at State of Origin level.
+Benjamin Hunt (born 27 March 1990) is an Australian professional rugby league footballer who plays as a mix of hooker, five-eighth and halfback for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.
+He has also represented the Queensland Maroons at State of Origin level and Australia at international test level.

 He commenced his first-grade career as a at the Brisbane Broncos in 2009, before moving to St. George Illawarra in 2018, and returning to the Broncos in 2025.
-Hunt played for Australia at international level as a and bench utility from 2014-2023, winning the 2022 Rugby League World Cup Final, Hunt was also in Australia's title-winning inaugural 9's side in 2019.
-Hunt played for the Prime Ministers XIII on five occasions from 2014-2023.
+Hunt played for Australia at international level as a and bench utility from 2014 to 2023, winning the 2022 Rugby League World Cup Final, Hunt was also in Australia's title-winning inaugural 9's side in 2019.
+Hunt played for the Prime Ministers XIII on five occasions from 2014 to 2023.

 Background

 Hunt was born in Rockhampton, Queensland, Australia.
 He grew up in Dingo, playing junior rugby league with the Blackwater Crushers, in Blackwater before attending St. Brendan's College in Yeppoon.

+Ben Hunt is married to Bridget Hunt (née Hagan), an accredited dietitian.
+The couple tied the knot in 2017 in a ceremony attended by many NRL figures.
+They are parents to two children, Brady and Bowie.

 Hunt's father Geoff played for Central Queensland during the mid-80s.
 Like his son after him, Geoff Hunt was a halfback, who played against the touring Great Britain Lions in 1984.